 What photos does a rental listing need first?

 A landlord does not need a professional studio shoot to make a listing work.
-You need a complete visual walkthrough.
+You need every important room covered from an honest angle.
 Tenants want to know the layout, light, storage, cleanliness, and whether the unit matches the rent being asked.

-SPEEDHOME listing teams see the same problem repeatedly: unclear photos create low-quality enquiries.
-A tenant asks basic questions that the listing should have answered, then drops out when the viewing reveals something missing.
-Good photos do not just look nicer; they filter demand earlier.
+SPEEDHOME listing data shows the same problem repeatedly: unclear or incomplete photos create low-quality enquiries.
+A tenant asks basic questions that the listing should have answered, then drops out when the physical viewing reveals something missing.
+Good photos do not just look nicer — they filter demand earlier, and the enquiries that do come through are more likely to convert.

 How should you use natural light?